minhthinh190/cloudy/README.md

 # Cloudy

-Cloudy is a weather forecast application for Vietnam's territory.
+Cloudy is a weather forecast website for geographical areas in the Vietnam territory.

 ## Usage